MichaByte/MichaByte/README.md

 Skills: TS / Svelte / SvelteKit // TailwindCSS // Python / FastAPI // Godot

-- 🔭 I’m currently working on a cool multiplayer combat-based MMO (yes, it's gonna take a while)
+- 🔭 I’m currently working on a PCB fidget toy.
-- 🌱 I’m currently learning relational database schemas.
+- 🌱 I’m currently learning KiCad.
 - 👯 I’m looking to collaborate on just about anything!
-- 🤔 I’m looking for help with whatever problems you see with my code!
 - 💬 Ask me about 3D printing!
 - 📫 How to reach me: Just drop me an email (micha [at] 2231puppy dot tech)
 - 😄 Pronouns: they/them